stillinbeta/srecon-k8s-tutorial/tutorial5.md

 ## The `kube-controller-manager` pod

 Just like before, we'll start out with a pod skeleton.
-The kubeadm command to generate a fully-generated manifest is `sudo kubeadm init phase control-plane controller-manager`.
+The kubeadm command to generate a fully-generated manifest is `sudo kubeadm init phase control-plane controller-manager`, but we'll be creating this file from scratch.

 ```yaml
 apiVersion: v1